iviviano/Algorithms/Grading/HW5.md

 Honor Code:

 Environment notes:
 - Please use `empty-env` whenever you wish to use an empty environment.
-While it is equivalent to writing ``
+While it is equivalent to writing `'()`, `empty`, or `null`, it is better style.
+- You are missing some quotes in your tests for `env-lookup`, which might

 Parsing notes:
 -